-• Preliminary Engineering Phase - the PE phase assists with the cost associated with performing the studies and analysis needed to address the requirements of the National Environmental Policy Act (NEPA) and other environmental laws.
+Preliminary Engineering Phase - the PE phase assists with the cost associated with performing the studies and analysis needed to address the requirements of the National Environmental Policy Act (NEPA) and other environmental laws.
 PE phase grants also assist with the completion of design plans and specifications, and obtaining required permits.
 A completed environmental review and supporting documents, including all agency correspondence, must be submitted to DCR for a NEPA pathway recommendation to FHWA.
-Directions and coordination instructions for completing the NEPA analysis and environmental review will be provided to subgrantees when the project is authorized.
 Additional information about the environmental review process can be found in the RTP Environmental Review Guidance document posted on the DCR RTP website.

 Once the PE phase is complete, then construction may proceed.
-No bidding or on-theground work may begin before the NEPA pathway document is signed by FHWA and the other PE requirements are complete.
+No bidding or on-the-ground work may begin before the NEPA pathway document is signed by FHWA and the other PE requirements are complete.

-• Construction Phase - the construction phase is for the cost of bid advertisement for construction, construction costs, and may assist with obtaining permits if the permits were not included in the PE phase.
+Construction Phase - the construction phase is for the cost of bid advertisement for construction, construction costs, and may assist with obtaining permits if the permits were not included in the PE phase.
 Bid documentation must be reviewed by DCR prior to advertisement.
 In limited cases, if a project has already completed all the necessary environmental reviews they will be issued only a construction agreement.